Trophy Fish Program - Master Angler Award

 1. Any three (3) different species of trophy status caught by the same angler makes the angler eligible for the Master Angler Award.

-2. Upon verification of the third trophy species, the angler will receive a Master Angler Award certificate of merit, and a Master Angler lapel pin.
-The certificate will state what three species were caught, size of each fish and designate the individual as a Master Angler in Kentucky.
+2. Upon verification of the third trophy species, the angler will receive a Master Angler Award.
 Species submitted for any Master Angler Award may not be duplicated.

 3. There is no time limit in which the three different species must be caught, provided each catch has been documented/registered as a trophy fish with the KDFWR.